Jane Goodall, Ph.D., DBE

 Founder, Jane Goodall Institute; UN Messenger of Peace.

 In July 1960, Jane Goodall began her landmark study of chimpanzee behavior in the Gombe National Park in Tanzania.
-Her work would become the foundation of future primatological research and redefine the relationship between humans and animals.
+She is an Ethologist and conservationist known for her long term study into the lives of wild chimpanzees of Gombe in western Tanzania.

 Jane Goodall’s honors include the French Legion of Honor, the Medal of Tanzania, and Japan’s prestigious Kyoto Prize.
 In 2002, Jane Goodall was appointed to serve as a United Nations Messenger of Peace and in 2003, she was named a Dame of the British Empire.
 In 2010, Jane Goodall received the international Human Rights Prize Golden Dove.